THE SHIPYARD

 HYDRAN

-BATTLESTAR (BST): The incomplete Fast Cruiser Galaxica was
+BATTLESTAR (BST): The incomplete Fast Cruiser Galaxica

-found in a spacedock under conversion to this design when the Hydran Capital
+was found in a spacedock under conversion to this

-fell to the Klingons in Y170.
-It is believed that the Hydrans were attempting
+in Y170.
+It is believed that the Hydrans were

-design limit.
-The Klingons scrapped the incomplete hull for raw materials.
-It
+potentially beyond) their design limit.
+The Klingons scrapped the incomplete

-never flew in space.
+hull for raw materials.
+It never flew in space.

 This ship